Probate: Formal Administration

 Florida Probate Attorneys

 If you have been left with an estate that requires formal administration, you will need an experienced attorney by your side.
-The attorneys at the Lopez Law Group have years of experience navigating probate procedures.
+The St. Petersburg probate lawyers at the Lopez Law Group have years of experience navigating probate procedures.
 Our attorneys are ready to represent you and help see you through the probate process as smoothly as possible.
 Call us today at 727-933-0015 for a case review.

 What Our Clients Say